-Effort and Scheduling are not the same, as every Project Manager knows (or should know).
+Effort and Scheduling (alternatively: Effort and Duration) are not the same, as every Project Manager knows (or should know).
 It is startling how many people confuse the two, leading to all kinds of mayhem.

 Here Mr Frog has asked a question about effort, and received an answer, but he then makes the canonical error of thinking it is easy to map effort onto a calendar to derive a scheduling.